-

 • Adult entertainment production, distribution, and/or retailing.

-Our Charities Fund and portfolios aim not to have any direct exposure to companies that generate more than a small minority of their turnover from tobacco, pornography, gambling or the manufacture or sale of arms.
+Our Charity Fund and its portfolios also aim not to have any direct exposure to companies that generate more than 10% of their turnover from tobacco, adult entertainment, gambling or the manufacture or sale of arms.
+We use a third-party screening tool to incorporate the screens into our Portfolio Management System, which ensures that we avoid exposure to these industries, including controversial weapons as outlined above.

 Collaboration

-We join initiatives that align with – and help to guide – our approach to responsible investment.
-We actively work with and share experience and knowledge with peers to better understand important responsible investment issues and their implications for our investment processes.
+We believe in the value of collaboration and join initiatives that align with – and help to guide – our approach to Responsible Investing.
+Through these initiatives, we actively work with and share our experience and knowledge with peers (whilst respecting antitrust and other regulatory requirements) to better understand important Responsible Investing issues and their implications for our investment processes.

 Governance, management, resources, reporting

-As part of being a signatory to the UNPRI, we submit an annual assessment report in accordance with their guidelines.
-Our annual Transparency Reports are available on the UNPRI website.
+As part of being a signatory to the PRI, we submit an annual assessment report in accordance with their guidelines.
+Our annual Transparency Reports are available on the PRI website.

 Conflicts of interest

-We believe identifying and managing Conflicts of Interest is fundamental to the conduct of our business, our relationships with customers, and the markets in which we operate.
+Barclays recognises that identifying and managing potential and actual conflicts of interest is fundamental to the conduct of its business, its relationships with customers, and the markets in which it operates.